Education and the Church

-Local authority education committees all have designated positions for representatives of the Church of Scotland, the Roman Catholic Church and a third party who represents the interests of other denominations in the area.
+Local authority education committees all have designated positions for representatives of the Church of Scotland, the Roman Catholic Church, and a third party that represents the interests of other denominations in the area.

-Church of Scotland education representatives are encouraged to establish good relationships; by exercising your statutory right and endeavouring to influence council education policies in areas of interest to the national church, including the development of the curriculum, Christian values, religious and moral education and religious observance in schools.
+Church of Scotland education representatives are encouraged to establish good relationships.
+They are also encouraged to exercise their statutory right and endeavour to influence council education policies in areas of interest to the national church, including the development of the curriculum, Christian values, religious and moral education, and religious observance in schools.

 The Church approves the appointment of Education Representatives and informs local councils of that representation.
 Such appointments usually coincide with the election of Scottish councils.